PackmanDude/magic-8/README.md

 'Magic 8' game implementation in pure C

 ## Download
-Latest executable can be download [here](https://github.com/PackmanDude/magic-8/releases/latest) (Windows, MacOS, Linux)
+Latest executable can be downloaded [here](https://github.com/PackmanDude/magic-8/releases/latest) (Windows, MacOS, Linux)
 (to use from any location add it to your PATH)

 ## Usage